ourfourwalls/game-server-query/README.md

-# game-server-query
+# Game Server Query
 ---

-Game server query tools for Node.JS.
+Game server querying tools for Node.JS.
 Used to receive information about a game such as players, map and server name.

 Example usage
 ---